nathanhleung/squigonometry/README.md

 # Squigonometry

-Trigonometric functions in $p$-norms for JavaScript; supports $p = 1, 2, 3$.
+Approximations of trigonometric functions in $p$-norms for JavaScript; supports $p = 1, 2, 3$.
 Helpful for drawing squircles.

 <img src="./demo.png" >